FedDAG: Federated DAG Structure Learning: Experimental Results

-As defined in Section~\ref{problemdef}, the Non-IID property of data across clients come from the changes of causal mechanisms or the shift of noise distributions.
-To simulate the Non-IID data, we firstly generate a DAG shared by all clients and then decide the types of causal mechanisms $f_i^{c_k}$ and noises $\epsilon_i$ for $i\in [d]$ for each client $c_k$.
-In our experiments, We allow that $f^{c_k}$ can be linear or non-linear for each client.
+As defined in Section~\ref{problemdef}, the heterogeneous data property of data across clients come from the changes in mechanisms or the shift of noise distributions.
+To simulate the heterogeneous data, we first generate a graph structure shared by all clients and then decide the types of mechanisms $f_i^{c_k}$ and noises $\epsilon_i$ for $i\in [d]$ for each client $c_k$.
+In our experiments, we allow that $f^{c_k}$ can be linear or non-linear for each client.
 If being linear, $f^{c_k}$ here is a weighted adjacency matrix with coefficients sampled from Uniform $([-2.0,-0.5]\cup[0.5,2.0])$, with equal probability.
-If being non-linear, $f^{c_k}_i$ is independently sampled from GP, GP-add, MLP or MIM functions~\citep{yuan2011identifiability}, randomly.
+If being non-linear, $f^{c_k}_i$ is independently sampled from GP, GP-add, MLP, or MIM functions~\citep{yuan2011identifiability}, randomly.
 Then, a fixed zero-mean Gaussian noise is set to each client with a randomly sampled variance from \{0.8, 1\}.

-We can see that the conclusion of experimental results on the Non-IID setting is rather similar to that of the IID.
-As can be read from Table~\ref{tab:results_noniid}, DS-FCD always shows the best performances across all settings.
-If taking all data together to train one model using other methods, we can see that data heterogeneity would put great trouble to all compared methods while DS-FCD plays pretty well.
-Moreover, DS-FCD shows consistent good results with different numbers of observations on each client (see Table~\ref{tab:results_noniid_datanum}).
-NOTEARS takes second place at the setting of $40$ nodes because there are some linear data among clients, which is also the reason that DS-FCD shows lower SHDs on Non-IID data in Table~\ref{tab:results_noniid} than Table~\ref{tab:results_gp}.
-Compared with Non-linear models, NOTEARS easily fits well with even fewer linear data.
+We can see that the conclusion of experimental results on the heterogeneous data setting is rather similar to that of the homogeneous data.
+As can be read from Table~\ref{tab:results_noniid}, GS-FedDAG always shows the best performances across all settings.
+If taking all data together to train one model using other methods, we can see that data heterogeneity would put great trouble to all compared methods while GS-FedDAG plays pretty well.
+Here, we also provide the experimental results of AS-FedDAG on this setting.
+We can find that the model misspecification problem would lead to unsatisfactory results, which motivate us to design the GS-FedDAG.
+Moreover, GS-FedDAG shows consistently good results with different numbers of observations on each client (see Table~\ref{tab:results_noniid_datanum}).
+NOTEARS takes second place at the setting of $40$ nodes because there are some linear data among clients, which is also the reason that GS-FedDAG shows lower SHDs on heterogeneous data in Table~\ref{tab:results_noniid} than Table~\ref{tab:results_gp}.
+Compared with non-linear models, NOTEARS easily fits well with even fewer linear data.